 I found this in my stash…..it is about 15 years old.

 I mixed in a little water and I was good to go.

 All finished painting…..

-It was looking a little plain to me.
-One dimensional.
+It was looking a little plain to me, sort of one dimensional.

 It needed some shading, shadowing on the letters.